 Number of open positions: 1

 Duration: 30 October 2023 (first contract), 30 October 2024 (full duration for a postdoc) or 31 August 2026 (full duration for a Ph.D. candidate)

 Deadline for applications: 15 September 2022 23:59 (CET – Prague)

 The Dissident Networks Project (DISSINET, https://dissinet.cz/) – an ERC Consolidator Grant-funded research initiative based at Masaryk University (Brno, Czech Republic) – offers a PhD studentship or postdoc research fellowship.
 The focus of research for the successful candidate will be the computational study of medieval religious dissent and inquisition, and will be founded on medieval inquisition records (c.
 1230-1520).

-We are looking for candidates with background in history, medieval studies, medieval Latin language and literature or a similar field.
+We are looking for candidates with background in history, medieval studies, study of religions, medieval Latin language and literature or a similar field.
 They can be either:

-(a) M.A. graduates interested in enrolling in doctoral studies in the Study of Religion at Masaryk University; or
+(a) M.A. graduates interested in enrolling in doctoral studies in the Study of Religions at Masaryk University; or

 (b) Ph.D. candidates approaching the completion of studies; or